Imaginations Pre-School Philosophy

 Acknowledging the Traditional Owners of the Land

-We believe in acknowledging the original custodians of this land, the Wullemedegal people and their language and all Aboriginal and Torres Strait Islander people in our land.
-We have the responsibility to maintain a sense of belonging and connection to our shared Aboriginal history and culture.
+At Imaginations Preschool, we recognize and respect the traditional custodians of the land, the Wullemedegal people and their language, and all Aboriginal and Torres Strait Islander people.
+We acknowledge the importance of maintaining a sense of belonging and connection to our shared Aboriginal history and culture.

-We believe children are capable and resourceful learners.
-We actively support children in self-directed learning.
-We hold high expectations for children’s learning in the academic fields including language, literacy, mathematics, science, music and the arts.
-We are committed to actively engaging in pre-kindergarten concept skills that support children’s transition to school through academic content knowledge, building friendships, independence, communication, a strong sense of identity, a love of learning and an understanding of health and wellbeing.
+We have high expectations for children’s learning and believe that they are capable and resourceful learners.
+We support children in self-directed learning and hold high expectations in academic fields such as language, literacy, mathematics, science, music, and the arts.
+We actively engage in pre-kindergarten concept skills that support children’s transition to school, including building friendships, independence, communication, academic content knowledge, a strong sense of identity, a love of learning, and an understanding of health and wellbeing.

-The physical environment in which we learn is another ‘teacher’.
-We transform our physical preschool environment to reflect our values.
-We value an environment with nature, beauty, order, cleanliness and respect.
-We believe in actively learning about and participating in sustainable practices amongst nature.
-We listen to children’s right to play amongst the sand, water, dirt, plants, animals, rainbows and insects.
+We believe that the physical environment is another “teacher” and that it should reflect our values.
+We value an environment that is clean, orderly, and respectful, with nature and beauty incorporated.
+We actively learn about and participate in sustainable practices amongst nature, listening to children’s right to play amongst the sand, water, dirt, plants, animals, rainbows, and insects.